cdaringe/revealer/README.md

 // copy your presentation `./src` into `./staging` rvlr.stage.all()

-// watch your `./src` for changes. deploy changes to `./staging` rvlr.watch()

-// run the reveal.js content server.  livereloads against  watched content rvlr.serve()
+// run the reveal.js content server.  livereloads against  watched source content rvlr.serve()

 // build! static assets can be served from `build/` dir